 Attendance is required at all scheduled instructional periods.
-Absence from instructional periods for any reason does not relieve the student from the responsibility for the material covered during the period of absence.
-Frequent absences will be viewed as violations of the Standards of Academic and Professional Conduct.
-Students are expected to participate fully in all classroom, laboratory, and clinic activities.
-Monitoring of the attendance policy will be the responsibility of the CDM Office of Academic Affairs.
-Excused absences include illness with a doctor's excuse, bereavement time for immediate family, or CDM approved business (for example attendance as student reps at CDA, ASDA, or ADEA).
+Absence from instructional periods for any reason does not relieve the student from responsibility for the material covered during the periods missed.
+Frequent absences will be viewed as violations of the Standards of Student Conduct.
+Students are expected to participate fully in all classrooms, laboratory, and clinic activities.
+Students must notify CDM Office of Academic Affairs with notice of an absence by submitting a time off request via TDX as well as notifying the course director.
+Monitoring the attendance policy will be the responsibility of the Office of Academic Affairs.
 Student notification of absence does not constitute an excused absence.
-A written explanation of the absence, using the Absence Request Form (including documentation on physician letterhead, in the case of illness), must be provided to the Office Academic Affairs and the Course Director.
+A written explanation of the absence, using the Time Off Request (TOR) Form must be provided to the Office of Academic Affairs and the Course Director the next day the student is on campus.